nuwber/rabbitevents/src/RabbitEvents/Listener/README.md

 The package provides 2 ways to see what happens to your listener.
 By default, it writes `processing`, `processed`, and `failed` messages to `/php/stdout`.
 The message includes service, event, and listener name.
 If you want to turn this feature off, just run listener with the `--quiet` option.

 The package also supports your application logger.
 To use it set config value `rabbitevents.logging.enabled` to `true` and choose log level.

+When choosing to use the application logger you may configure the package's logging channel using the config value `rabbitevents.logging.channel` by default it will use the value from `logging.default`.